 What to Think of When Getting Your First Tattoo – Part III

 So you have done all the prep-work (showered, not gotten sunburnt, stayed away from alcohol and painkillers, you’ve brought your snacks, etc) and are all set.
-Now comes the fun part!
+Now comes the fun part on getting your first tattoo!

 During your session